configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 A *user condition* consists of three parts:

-- **Comparison attribute:** The user attribute that the condition is based on.
-Could be "User ID", "Email", "Country" or any custom attribute.
+- **Comparison attribute:** The user attribute on which the condition is based.
+Could be "User ID", "Email", "Country", or any custom attribute.
 - **Comparator:** The comparison operator that defines the relation between the comparison attribute and the comparison value.
-- **Comparison value:** The preset value that the comparison attribute is compared to.
+- **Comparison value:** The preset value to which the comparison attribute is compared.
 Depending on the comparator, could be a string, a list of strings, a number, a semantic version, a list of semantic versions or a date.

 ### Comparison Attribute